jobready/versioned_record/README.md

 ## Limitations

 * Does not currently work with ActiveRecord 4.1+
-* Polymorphic belongs to does not work on versioned records
 * HABTM where models on _both_ sides are versioned have not been tested